Relintai/pandemonium_engine_docs/tutorials/animation/introduction.rst

 Introduction to the animation features
 ======================================

-The `class_AnimationPlayer` node allows you to create anything from simple to complex animations.
+The `AnimationPlayer` node allows you to create anything from simple to complex animations.

 In this guide you learn to: